As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 No, it’s available (free)

-The doors are open in the house
+The doors in the house are open

 Let’s do a little recap.